 This video is a complete guide on how to deal with focus breathing in film production.
 It discusses what it is and then focuses on ways to avoid it.

-In this article we will cover some of the most commonly asked questions surrounding focus breathing in film.
+In this last part, we will cover how to eliminate the problems with focus breathing in film production.

 How To Eliminate Focus Breathing In Film Production

-So what is it?
-When a zoom lens is used on a video shoot, it will pull air out of the room and when it is extended back to its proper shooting focus, that air rushes back into the room and can cause some light flicker, or even more noticeable side effects like seen on this article.
-As a director I have had to deal with focus breathing on several occasions, so I have acquired some insights that I’ll share with you herFocus breathing is a phenomenon that can cause unwanted movements in video clips during changes of focus.
+So, how does it happen?
+When a zoom lens is used on a video shoot, it will pull air out of the room and when it is extended back to its proper shooting focus, that air rushes back into the room and can cause some light flicker, or even more noticeable side effects like seen in this article.

-Finding a right solution will help you eliminate this effect and make your video projects more appealing and professional.
+As a director, I have had to deal with focus breathing on several occasions, so I have acquired some insights that I’ll share with you here.
+Finding the right solution will help you eliminate this effect and make your video projects more appealing and professional.

 But first, get your copy of this eBook to learn how to eliminate focus breathing, and have a better film!
 Focus breathing may be an issue you have dealt with in the past, but it sure can be resolved.